cosmosgame/save-the-world/content/posts/pct-trip.md

 ### Why did you choose this part of the PCT?

 There is something sacred about starting right at the beginning.
 Year after year people start here with the intent of submitting themselves to great hardship in order to find themselves.
 I believe that intent blesses the land and makes it special.
 It took me a little while to adjust to this ecozone, but I have fallen in love with it.
-I find it surprisngly beautiful.
+I find it surprisingly beautiful.
 At this time of year we will find desert flowers blooming and Spring waterfalls flowing.
 Once we get up to the Laguna mountains the views are incredible.